 “Yeah… poker stats don’t really matter.
 What matters is that you’re thinking about what play is the best play on every street.”

-Well… it’s true you always want to be thinking what the best play is, but that’s the whole point of why someone is posting to begin with.
+Well… it’s true you always want to be thinking what the best play is, but that’s the whole point of why someone is posting, to begin with.
 They don’t know what the best play is, and they are asking for advice.
 I can’t even tell you how many times I’ve read something just like over the years.
-Most of the time it’s when people are talking about Leak Buster stat ranges, so of course you’re going to get people chiming in who know nothing about Leak Buster, what it does, or why stats actually do matter.
+Most of the time it’s when people are talking about Leak Buster stat ranges, so of course, you’re going to get people chiming in who knows nothing about Leak Buster, what it does, or why stats actually do matter.

 Knowing what a particular stat range should be for any given poker stat won’t make you a better poker player.
 However, they will make a more thoughtful and reflective player about your own game if you know how to use them correctly.
 You never want to try and force yourself into making a specific play in order to increase or decrease a particular stat for your online poker game.
 You want to use them, if you will, as signposts for how to make profitable changes to your poker game.
 I’ll start with a couple of the most popular stats talked about in online poker – VPIP (voluntarily put money into pot), and PFR (pre-flop raise).